 OUR FOUNDING FATHERS FOUGHT AGAINST MILITARISM

 Yes, our Forefathers were far from democratic.
 Indeed, they did not trust the demos to effectively guide the nation.
 They were dedicated republicans.
 In other words, they believed in a government by common people, rather than monarchy or nobility.
 This common form of government by consent of the governed, should not, however, be mistaken for democracy.
-When it came to the governing, the Founders clearly privileged the wealthy, propertied class over working people, let alone women, Natives and blacks.
+When it came to the governing, the Founders clearly privileged the wealthy, propertied class over working people, let alone women, Natives, and those of African or non-European descent.
 Republican government has always placed the seat of power into the hands of the elite.

 Independence Day should be celebrated as the cradle of our rights and liberties as a sovereign people.
 Yet, too often, we forget the Great Challenge of our founding principles in the rumble of fireworks and sizzle of the grill, and we focus instead on the expansion of American power as the nexus of our greatness.
 We celebrate American power and militarism and forget the long, contentious, tumultuous evolution of human rights, dignity, and liberty that defines the American experiment.